 Ver- Changes

 sion

+6.0 DefaultAnimationFormat defaults to gif

 5.1 Added the DefaultAnimationFormat parameter

 3.0.1 Added the DefaultFormat, GIFEnableAnimation, GIFTransparency, PNGAlpha and

 PNGEnableAnimation parameters

 3.0 New

-7.7.10 [Index]
+[Index]

 The Index section contains a list of link group IDs in the order in which the link groups will appear on the disassembly index page.
 The link groups themselves - with the exception of OtherCode - are defined in [Index::] sections (see below); OtherCode is a special built-in link group that contains links to the index pages of secondary disassemblies defined by [OtherCode:] sections.